dipcb05/Restify-PHP/README.md

 Restify-PHP
 ===========

+Simplicity | Performance | Portability

 Ultra-light, zero-dependency PHP 8+ micro-framework for building blazing fast JSON APIs.
 Drop your domain objects into `class/`, start the built-in server, and you are shipping without Composer or vendor installs.

+Why Restify?

+Because most frameworks today assume you want the world — ORM, DI containers, 50MB of dependencies.
+Restify assumes you want control — a clean, direct way to build APIs that just work.
+Whether you’re serving AI microservices, IoT endpoints, or simple REST backends, Restify lets you focus on logic, not setup.

 Key features: